 Directions: 15 minutes walk from Terre-de-Haut Pier.

 Opening Times and Prices: Open every day from 9am to 12:30pm (Except bank holidays).
-For the price is up to 5€ for adults and 2€ for children under 12 years old.
+Pricing are up to 5€ for adults and 2€ for children under 12 years old.